longyaozhang/FTAKG/README.md

-# KGAFT
+# AFTKG

-**Knowledge Graph-Driven Adaptive Multi-Agent Fine-Tuning Service for Domain-Specific LLM**
+**An Adaptive Fine-Tuning Multi-Agent System for Domain-Specific LLM Based on Knowledge Graph**

-KGAFT is an automated domain-specific large language model fine-tuning framework driven by a knowledge graph and multi-agent collaboration.
+AFTKG is an automated domain-specific large language model fine-tuning framework driven by a knowledge graph and multi-agent collaboration.
 It aims to provide a low-barrier, high-reliability fine-tuning service for non-expert users by integrating dataset selection, requirement analysis, hyperparameter customization, iterative evaluation, and closed-loop optimization.

 ---